TwilioQuest/twilioquest-twilio-vr-no-timeout/levels/basic_training/objectives/basic4/walkthrough.md

 <img src="images/basic_training/search-for-number.png"/>
 </center>

 When you buy the phone number, you'll notice that doing so will debit some amount from your Twilio account (using either trial credits or your real funds) on a monthly basis.
-Remember that for new Twilio accounts, you can use the promo code `TWILIOQUEST` for \$50 USD of free API credits.
-You can upgrade your account and use this promo code [in the Billing section of the console](https://www.twilio.com/console/billing).

 Please note, however, that you can complete TwilioQuest using only your free trial account.
 [Trial accounts have some restrictions](https://support.twilio.com/hc/en-us/articles/223136107-How-does-Twilio-s-Free-Trial-work-), but should work just fine as you learn the API in TwilioQuest.